Poset-free Families and Lubell-boundedness: Concluding Remarks

 \section{Concluding Remarks}

-While we have verified Conjecture~\ref{conj:GriLu} for many new posets, it is far from proven.
-Beyond the conjecture, there are many problems on Lubell bounded posets that are interesting in their own right.
+While our methods verify Conjecture~\ref{conj:GriLu} for many new posets, it is still far from proven.
+Beyond the conjecture, there are problems on Lubell bounded posets that are interesting in their own right.